 - After Samwell Tarly tells Maester Aemon of the rumors about Daenerys Targaryen and her dragons, Aemon becomes certain that Daenerys is the prophesied leader..
 He says to Sam:

 |“||No one ever looked for a girl..It was a prince that was promised, not a princess.
 Rhaegar I thought … the smoke was from the fire that devoured Summerhall on the day of his birth, the salt from the tears shed for those who died.
 He shared my belief when he was young, but later he became persuaded that it was his own son who fulfilled the prophecy, for a comet had been seen above King’s Landing on the night Aegon was conceived, and Rhaegar Targaryen was certain the bleeding star had to be a comet.

 What fools we were, who thought ourselves so wise!
 The error crept in from the translation.
 Dragons are neither male nor female, Barth saw the truth of that, but now one and now the other, as changeable as flame.
 The language misled us all for a thousand years.

 He subsequently bids Sam relate all their findings to the maesters in Oldtown and convince them to send a maester to Daenerys.

-- The prophecy was originally made by dragons, who are neither male or female, meaning Azor Ahai reborn may not necessarily be a man.
+- The prophecy was originally made using the Valyrian word for "dragons", who are neither male or female, meaning Azor Ahai reborn may not necessarily be a man.